fastplotlib/fastplotlib/README.md

 For more detailed information, such as use on cloud computing infrastructure, see the WGPU docs: https://wgpu-py.readthedocs.io/en/stable/start.html#cloud-compute

-# :heart: Contributing
+# Contributing :heart:

 We welcome contributions!
 See the contributing guide: https://github.com/fastplotlib/fastplotlib/blob/main/CONTRIBUTING.md

 You can also take a look at our [**Roadmap for 2025**](https://github.com/fastplotlib/fastplotlib/issues/55) and [**Issues**](https://github.com/fastplotlib/fastplotlib/issues) for ideas on how to contribute!

-# Developers
+# Developers :brain:

+A special thanks to all of the `pygfx` developers and the amazing work they have done.

 [**Kushal Kolar**](https://github.com/kushalkolar)